 - 1. In the directory to which the T-Server installation package was copied during Wizard configuration, locate a shell script called install.sh. - 2.
 Run this script from the command prompt by typing sh and the file name.
 For example: sh install.sh. - 3.
 When prompted, confirm the host name of the computer on which T-Server is to be installed. - 4.
-When prompted, confirm the application name of the T-Server that is to be - 5.
+When prompted, confirm the application name of the T-Server that is to be installed. - 5.
 Specify the destination directory into which T-Server is to be installed, with the full path to it. - 6.
 If asked which version of the product to install, the 32-bit or the 64-bit, choose the one appropriate to your environment. - 7.
 Specify the license information that T-Server is to use. - 8.
 As soon as the installation process is finished, a message appears announcing that installation was successful.
 The process places T-Server in the directory with the name specified during the installation.

-To test your configuration and installation, go to Chapter 5, "Start and Stop T-Server Components," on page 119, and try it out.

-- To configure and install redundant T-Servers, see Chapter 3, "High-Availability Deployment," on page 53. - To install T-Servers for a multi-site environment, proceed to Chapter 4, "Multi-Site Support," on page 65.
+To test your configuration and installation, go to Chapter 4, "Start and Stop T-Server Components," on page 103, and try it out.
+To install T-Servers for a multi-site environment, proceed to Chapter 3, "Multi-Site Support," on page 49.